 If you need more ideas, dive into our list of 49 different ways to use your Chase Ultimate Rewards Points.

-The Chase Sapphire Preferred® Card has one of the best sign-up bonus offers on the market, offering up to 55,000 bonus Ultimate Rewards points after spending $4,000 and adding an authorized user for that extra 5,000 points.
+The Chase Sapphire Preferred® Card has one of the best sign-up bonus offers on the market, offering up to 55,000 bonus Ultimate Rewards points after spending $4,000.

 Remember, if you have a spouse or partner, then you could each sign up to the card and 2x your earnings!